Dudeprox/CSC413/README.md

 * Worked on the script generation function.
 * In the write-up I worked on Justification of Results.

+#### Zosia Kniter
+* Worked on functions for accuracy and training
+* In the write-up I worked on Model Parameters, Training Curve, Quantitative Measures, and Ethical Considerations

+#### Samantha Skeels

+* Worked on the functons for accuracy and training; helped tune hyperparameters of the final model
+* In the write-up I worked on Introduction, Model Figure, and Model Examples

 ## Advanced Concept: